ALEEEHU/Awesome-Text2X-Resources/README.md

   title={MotionGPT: Human Motion as a Foreign Language}, author={Jiang, Biao and Chen, Xin and Liu, Wen and Yu, Jingyi and Yu, Gang and Chen, Tao}, journal={arXiv preprint arXiv:2306.14795}, year={2023}
 }

-@inproceedings{chen2023executing,
-  title={Executing your Commands via Motion Diffusion in Latent Space}, author={Chen, Xin and Jiang, Biao and Liu, Wen and Huang, Zilong and Fu, Bin and Chen, Tao and Yu, Gang}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={18000--18010}, year={2023}
-}